erikamenezes/easy-tensorflow-multimodel-server/README.md

     }]

 The `bounding_box` is in normalized (`[0.0, 1.0]`) coordinates in `[x1, y1, x2, y2]` format.
 If `DEBUG` is true, during evaluation we will dump all detections and their confidences to stdout.
 We also dump evaluation times to stdout regardless of the debug setting.

+## To run image classification models start the server using

+    python app_classify.py

+It should start up on port `PORT` (default: 5432) and begin responding to requests on `/classify`. `POSTing` to that address with a multi-part form containing a `modelname` text field with the model prefix name to use and file data with the image to evaluate.
+It returns a JSON array containing the predicted class from the label map.
+For example:

+    {
+        "class": "cat"
+    }

+Note:This repo has been forked from https://github.com/noodlefrenzy/easy-tensorflow-multimodel-server/tree/master/models.
+Thanks to the author for making this available.